 Besides being incredibly difficult to spell, the carburetor is your lawn mower’s most important component, so when your grass-eating beast starts to misbehave, all eyes should turn to the carb.

-The carburetor in your lawn mower does the exact same thing it does in your car: Mixes precisely the right amount of gas with precisely the right amount of oxygen to facilitate combustion.
+The carburetor in your lawn mower does the same thing it does in your car: mixes precisely the right amount of gas with precisely the right amount of oxygen to facilitate combustion.

 Okay, So How Do I Fix It?

-That said, it does have one shortcoming… it lacks a straw applicator for precision use, but that’s okay, as there are many alternatives that do, such as Gumout Carb and Choke Cleaner.
-I’d advise you to pick up a can of both, use the WD-40 for the heavy lifting, then switch over to the Gumout for precision spot cleaning.
+That said, it does have one shortcoming… it lacks a straw applicator for precision use, but that’s okay, as many alternatives do, such as Gumout Carb and Choke Cleaner.
+I’d advise you to pick up a can of both, use the WD-40 for the heavy lifting, and then switch over to the Gumout for precision spot cleaning.

 How To Clean Your Carburetor